Arkasian/sayori-shimeji-linux/README.md

 To run, execute launch.sh in the project root directory. (eg. ./launch.sh)

 To build, execute 'ant' in the project root directory.
+Then copy jar file from target to project root:
+"$cp target/Shimeji.jar ./"

 Note that the program comes pre-compiled and you do not need to build unless you plan to modify the source.